 Open to Canadian Citizens and Permanent Residents only

-We're looking for a volunteer like you to support our partner Fundacion Activos Culturales Afro and the local administration in Bahia Solano to strengthen their project development and management skills to build better and more sustainable community and eco-tourism initiatives.
+Strengthen Bahia Solano's local government in their project development and management skills to build better and more sustainable community and eco-tourism initiatives.

-Bahia Solano is in one of the most biodiverse departments of Colombia, Choco, which is prioritized in the government's post-conflict development plans and is receiving greater numbers of tourists every day.
-To better capitalize on the attention, tourism and funding flowing to the department of Choco, it is critical that the community has the skills required to develop and manage their own projects and initiatives, that benefit and are aligned with the community’s needs, culture and vision of development.
+Bahia Solano is located in the department of Choco, one of the most biodiverse departments of Colombia.
+This area has become a priority in the Colombian government's post-conflict development plans and is receiving greater numbers of tourists every day.
+To better adapt on the attention, tourism and flow of funding, it is critical that the community has the skills needed to develop and manage their own projects and initiatives aligned with the community’s needs, culture and vision of development.

-The objective of the placement is to build the local governments' capacity to develop projects and build strong programs for community development that are based around tourism.
-Ideally, by the end of the placement, the local administration will be able to develop strong concept notes, understand the value of stakeholder analysis and involvement, log frames and other components of a project proposal.
+The objective of the placement is to build the local government's capacity to develop projects and build strong programs for community development that are based around tourism.
+Ideally, by the end of the placement, the local administration will be able to develop strong concept notes, understand the value of stakeholder analysis and community involvement, log frames and other components related to project proposals.

 As a volunteer, you will:

-- Review current and past projects implemented by the local government in partnership with other development agencies.
-Support the creation of a database of current and previous projects in order catalog previous project implementation experience.
+- Review current and past projects implemented by the local government in partnership with other development agencies and create a database to catalog previous project implementation experience and lessons learned.

-- Support the local governments to diversify its project portfolio by researching calls for proposals and creating a database of international cooperation actors that work in Choco.
+- Diversify its project portfolio by researching calls for proposals and international cooperation actors that work in the department of Choco.

-- Carry out a needs/capacity assessment with the local government to tailor training on project development.
-Explore other areas of capacity development.
+- Carry out assessment with the local government to tailor trainings related to project development and capacity-building of the community.

-- Lead workshops on project development process and accompany the local government in the practical application of the workshop content.
-Ideally, the capacity installed will allow the administration to replicate the training with community groups.
+- Facilitate workshops on project development and accompany the local government in the creation of workshop content so that the administration can replicate the training with community groups.

 Essential Academic Qualifications:

-University degree in business, international development, economics, project management certificate or training.
+- University degree in business, international development, tourism, economics, project management or related area and/or experience.

 Essential Professional Background:

-- Minimum experience 1-2 years’ experience working in international development with communities.
+- Minimum 2 years’ experience working in international development with communities.

-- Experience in creating a fundraising strategy and building alliances.
+- Experienced in creating a fundraising strategy and building alliances.

 - Experience developing project proposals and breaking down these steps into teachable modules.

-The Afro-Cultural Assets Foundations is a non-profit organization originally created as a program of the International Fund for Agricultural Development (IFAD) in 2007 and became a foundation in 2010.
-Based in Bogota, Colombia, their main objective is to support cultural enterprises in rural communities of African descendants in Colombia, Ecuador, and Brazil.
+Fundación Activos Culturales Afro (Afro-Cultural Assets Foundation) or Fundación ACUA is a non-profit organization originally created as a program of the International Fund for Agricultural Development (IFAD) in 2007 and became a foundation in 2010.
+Based in Bogota, Colombia, their main objective is to support cultural enterprises in rural communities of Afro-descendants in Colombia, Ecuador, and Brazil.

-The Foundation has also worked in advocacy, advancing the agendas of Afro-descendants; in academic studies of Afro culture and promoting research on cultural themes; in promoting social legislation of interest to communities of Afro-descendants in Colombia; producing and participating in events that value cultural assets, and funding audio-visual resources on Afro-cultural themes.
+Fundación ACUA also works in advocacy, advancing the agendas of Afro-descendants: in academic studies of Afro culture and promoting research on cultural themes; in promoting social legislation of interest to communities of Afro-descendants in Colombia; producing and participating in events that value cultural assets, and funding audio-visual resources on Afro-cultural themes.

 Among the fundamental tools of the foundation’s work are knowledge sharing encounters amongst and between communities and the general public, building alliances with universities, international and regional non-government organizations and government agencies and businesses in the countries where the foundation works.